The MCB-faithful syntactic-object carrier (skeleton) #

 trace leaf (bare Sum.inr (), index-free — chain identity is workspace-level,

 MCB Def 1.2.1), and a bare binary node (Sum.inr (), internal).
-SO.node is the
+SyntacticObject.node is the

-structural binary constructor; Workspace.lean's SO.merge/SO.intMerge are its
+structural binary constructor; Workspace.lean's SyntacticObject.merge/SyntacticObject.intMerge

 Merge semantics.